-10 top Java resources on O’Reilly’s online learning platform
+10 top Java resources on the O’Reilly online learning platform

-We dove into the data on our online learning platform to identify the most-used Java resources.
-These are the items our platform subscribers regularly turn to as they apply Java in their projects and organizations.
+We dove into the data from the O'Reilly online learning platform to identify the most-used Java resources.
+These are the items our members regularly turn to as they apply Java in their projects and organizations.

 Effective Java, 3rd Edition — Joshua Bloch covers language and library features added in Java 7, 8, and 9, including the functional programming constructs that were added to its object-oriented roots.
 Many new items have been added, including a chapter devoted to lambdas and streams.